YoichiroOkada/windows-driver-docs/windows-driver-docs-pr/install/Windows10SDriverRequirements.md

 -   wsl.exe

 > [!NEXT]
-> To ensure your Windows app will operate correctly on devices that run Windows 10 S, please review the [test guidance](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) for apps.
+> To ensure your Windows app will operate correctly on devices that run Windows 10 in S mode (Windows 10 S) , please review the [test guidance](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) for apps.